Geborgen/basically-vanilla/README.md

 - [Everything Else](#everything-else)

 ## Preamble
 This is literally vanilla Skyrim but it looks and runs a bit nicer.
 Not a whole lot to say here.
 No gameplay changes.
-Barely any graphics changes, just new weather and vanilla HDR (no ENB), and SMIM and stuff.
+Graphics consist of Cathedral Weathers, Project Clarity, Cathedral mods, and basic LOD.
+No ENB or ReShade is included but you can add it yourself.
 A bunch of fixes.
 Oh and Untarnished UI because it's so cool.
 And some new animations.
-I made this for a friend mainly
+I made this for a friend mainly but it's good if you just want a slightly better vanilla.

 [Full Modlist](https://loadorderlibrary.com/lists/basically-vanilla)

 ## System Requirements
 if u can run skyrim u can run this

-the whole list is 29.4 gb, 25.72 without downloads
+the whole list is 69.2 gb, 51 without downloads

 ## Installation
 - Create a folder at the root of your drive called `Basically Vanilla` (like `C:/Basically Vanilla`)